Cover Letter Examples and Best Practices

 Why is a cover letter important?

-When writing a cover letter, it gives you, as the job seeker, the space to highlight your relevant skills in a clear narrative, which would align with the role you are applying for.
-This is a step up from a resume, which is rather limited in format and space.
+Writing a cover letter gives you, as a job seeker, the space to highlight your relevant skills in a clear narrative, which would align with the role you are applying for.
 You may feel your resume covers all the essential information about your professional and educational background, but your cover letter can highlight pertinent skills you possess for the job, explain gaps in work history, talk about how you can add value to the specific company, and more.

 What are the elements of a successful cover letter?